 He achieved all this with the same technique: breaking these big ambitious goals down into more manageable decisions.
 Consistently.

 Let’s say one of your goals is to read 30 books by the end of the year.
 It’s not about those books you want to read.
 It’s about those tiny little decisions.
 Like when you are sitting at your desk, putting in just a little extra time at the end of a day.
 Or when you’re lying on your couch, clicking through the channels on your remote control, or scrolling through your Facebook feed.
-In that moment, make the decision to put it down.
+At that moment, make the decision to put it down.

 You pick up a book and you read one word.
 If you read one word, you’ll read two words, three words; you’ll read a sentence, a paragraph, a page, a chapter, a book; you’ll read ten books, 20 books, 30 books.